emo-bon/hackathon2022/Additional_exercise.md

 ```

-Check the output and compare it to the workflow output; they might differ since theis was done with an update software version.
+Check the output and compare it to the workflow output; they might differ since this was done with a newer software version.

 How would you change the [fastp.cwl](https://github.com/emo-bon/hackathon2022/blob/main/tools/fastp/fastp.cwl) workflow to use your new local `fastp` image?